-PEEKSKILL, New York (WABC) -- The Franciscan Monastery Sisters of the Sacred Heart in Peekskill have an immediate need for new boilers, or they will be facing a very long and cold winter.
+PEEKSKILL, New York (WABC) -- The Franciscan Monastery Sisters of the Sacred Heart in Peekskill say the calls have been non-stop since Eyewitness News aired their story on Thursday night.

 "I had a very long talk with God and I said, 'I know you're not going to let me down,'" said Sister Laura Morgan, a Franciscan nun.